Itheum/architecture-diagrams/live_whitepaper.md

 ## The Claims Portal - Token Distribution Nucleus  <a name="claims-portal-1"></a>
-One of the key components of the Itheum roadmap is the Claims Portal and we are excited to announce that the Elrond Mainnet release of the Claims Portal has been completed and is now ready for use.
+One of the key components of the Itheum roadmap is the Claims Portal and it will be the first feature that we aim to release to Mainnet.
 Let's explore why this is significant to the Itheum community and ecosystem.

 ### Token Distributions within the Itheum Ecosystem
 The $ITHEUM utility token forms the underlying mechanism for data access to be shared between Data Creator and Data Consumer.
 Simply put, if a Data Consumer wants access to high-value datasets from the Data Pack, Data NFT Marketplace, or Data Coalition DAO instruments, they need to transfer $ITHEUM which then unlocks access to the Data Creator's data.

 Data and tokens can be exchanged between a Data Consumer and Data Creator either <u>directly or indirectly</u>.
-They are exchanged directly in the event the Data Consumer barters their data directly via a Data Pack or a Data NFT, and they are exchanged indirectly via a Data Coalition DAO in the event the Data Creator has delegated oversight of their data to a particular DAO.
+They are exchanged <u>directly</u> in the event the Data Consumer barters their data directly via a Data Pack or a Data NFT, and they are exchanged <u>indirectly</u> via a Data Coalition DAO in the event the Data Creator has delegated oversight of their data to a particular DAO.

 Besides the Data Creator, Data Consumer, and Data Coalition DAOs; various community participants provide a myriad of other services that ensure the decentralized Itheum data brokerage service can function with less friction, strong user experience, and reduced attack vectors.
 These participants are essentially highly involved community members and active contributors who donate their time and skills for the sake of the common good.
 They are the **community guardians of the Itheum protocol** and the **Community Treasury** is dedicated to incentivizing them for their invaluable service.
-Distributions of the Community Treasury are done <u>indirectly</u> via the **Community Incentive Pool**, which is DAO governed and will be fairly distributed the Community Treasury to the best community guardians.
+Distributions of the Community Treasury are done <u>indirectly</u> via the **Community Incentive Pool**, which is DAO governed and will be fairly distributed to the best community guardians.

 ### Direct and Indirect Token Distribution Schemes
 As detailed above, $ITHEUM is distributed <u>directly and indirectly</u> between various parties that make up the Itheum ecosystem.
 Let's explore how these distributions will work and understand the important role the Claims Portal plays in coordinating <u>indirect</u> distributions.